sagotoons/fuzzytools/README.md

 - Camera Clipping
 - DoF
 - Bind Camera to Marker
-- Animate Motion Blur with Markers
+- Animate Motion Blur and Shutter with Markers

 ## And more...
 Alt+M to Move Keyframes and Markers